Blue Man Group: Music and tours

 In 1999, the group released Audio, their first studio recording.

-Although it contained some of the music from their stage productions, it was chiefly a collection of full-length instrumentals featuring new instruments.
+They performed Moby's song "Natural Blues" with Moby and Jill Scott at the Grammys in 2001.

 In 2002, the group participated in Moby's Area2 tour, giving a more rock-oriented performance than in the theatrical shows.
 Songs developed during this tour appeared on 2003's album The Complex.

 Unlike Audio, The Complex, released in 2003, featured a variety of vocalists and guests including Tracy Bonham, Dave Matthews, Gavin Rossdale and Venus Hum.
 The record spawned its own 2003 tour, "The Complex Rock Tour," the first headlined by Blue Man Group.
 The tour deconstructed the traditional rock concert experience into its often clichéd parts and was chronicled in a 2004 DVD release.
 The tour featured Tracy Bonham and Venus Hum as supporting acts.
 The DVD included a surround sound mix of some of the studio recordings.

 Blue Man Group launched its second tour, "How to Be a Megastar Tour", on September 26, 2006.
 It featured some new material as well as material from the original Complex Rock Tour, and featured Tracy Bonham as opening act and vocalist.
-DJ/VJ Mike Relm was the opening act for the tour's second leg, which ended April 22, 2007 in Wilkes-Barre, Pennsylvania.
+DJ/VJ Mike Relm was the opening act for the tour's second leg, which ended April 22, 2007, in Wilkes-Barre, Pennsylvania.
 The third leg of the tour began in May 2007 and included performances in Mexico City, Guadalajara, and Monterrey, Mexico; Buenos Aires, Argentina; São Paulo and Rio de Janeiro, Brazil; and Santiago, Chile.
 The fourth leg, using "2.1" in its title, included more U.S. and Canada dates.
 The tour visited France, Korea, Canada, Germany, and a few other European countries through 2008.
 From August 19–23, it visited Taipei, Taiwan to promote its 2009 Summer Deaflympics, with most of the show's dialogue accompanied by subtitles.
-After Typhoon Morakot hit the island in mid-August, the group held an extra show to benefit flood victims.
+After Typhoon Morakot hit the island in mid-August 2009, the group held an extra show to benefit flood victims.

-Blue Man Group performed with Ricky Martin at the 2007 Latin Grammy Awards and again with Michel Teló at the 2012 Latin Grammy Awards.
+Blue Man Group performed with Ricky Martin at the 8th Annual Latin Grammy Awards in 2007 and again with Michel Teló at the 2012 Latin Grammy Awards.

 In 2008, they collaborated on the track "No More Heroes" with Dutch DJ and producer Tiësto for the remixed version of the Elements of Life album.

 Announced in 2009, Blue Man Group began performing for the first time at sea on Norwegian Cruise Line's ship Epic.
 From July 2010 to March 2015, Epic alternated 7-Day Eastern and Western Caribbean sailings from Miami with nightly Blue Man Group shows.